sharkykh/FiveM_Default_Build/readme.md

 Note: You only need to do this once (until you reinstall FiveM).

 - Download the EXE file and run it.
+- Windows might show a blue SmartScreen warning, you will need to click "More info" and then "Run anyway" at the buttom of the window.
 - Select the appropriate game build version or "Default" to revert.
 - Click "Set".
 - Done!